 Alert Logic and Cybersecurity Insiders surveyed 400,000-member Information Security Community on LinkedIn to explore how organizations are responding to cloud security challenges, what are their biggest cloud security challenges, etc.

-Below are some of the key findings of Cloud Security Spotlight report:
+Key findings of Cloud Security Spotlight report:

 18% of the respondents indicated at least one security incident in last 12 months, representing a significant rise in one year.